Our Lady of Pompeii Church (Manhattan): Interior furnishings

 Work on the stained glass windows that enclose either aisle began in 1928 and continued into the 1940s.
 They show scenes from the lives of the saints, the catechism, and the Gospel; in particular, the saints are shown in such a way that illustrates each of the Beatitudes with which they are associated.
 Individuals depicted in the windows include: St. Stephen, St. Catherine of Siena, St. John the Baptist, St. Peter, St. Paul, the Four Evangelists, and Pope Leo XIII with Mother Cabrini.
 Additional stained glass windows were added over the narthex in 1986.
 They depict the Exodus from Egypt, the Holy Family, Christopher Columbus giving thanks for reaching America, and Ellis Island, symbolizing the parish's immigrant and Italian heritage.

 In addition to architectural furnishings, the interior also contains a significant amount of statuary.
-To one side of the entrance is a shrine to Mother Cabrini, the patron saint of immigrants, and a statue of Jesus Nazareno, which is revered by Filipino pilgrims to the Pompei shrine in Italy.
+To one side of the entrance is a shrine to Mother Cabrini, the patroness saint of immigrants, and a statue of Jesus Nazareno, which is revered by Filipino pilgrims to the Pompei shrine in Italy.
 Additionally, there is a statue of San Gaetano that was gifted by devotees, a statue of Saint Jude that was bequeathed in 1955, a bust of Giovanni Scalabrini from 1955, and statues of St. Rose of Lima, St. Lucy, and Padre Pio.
 There is also a statue of St. Gerard that had resided in the maternity ward of St. Vincent's Hospital and was given as a gift by the Sisters of Charity upon the hospital's closing.
 The oldest statues in the church are those of the Blessed Mother and St. John the Evangelist, which date to the 1880s.
 The statues of St. Joseph and the Sacred Heart date to at least as early as 1909.

 The pipe organ at the rear of the church, designed by George Kilgen & Son, was installed at the time the church was built, incorporating many old pipes that may have been taken from the 1918 organ of the previous church at 214 Bleecker Street.
 It was expanded over the years, at one point incorporating pipes from a 1928 organ in the Immaculate Conception Church in Trenton, New Jersey.